 - 1. The Dhaka Water Supply and Sewerage Authority (DWASA), acting as the executing agency (EA) and assisted by the Asian Development Bank (ADB) and other development banks and bilateral agencies, has embarked on an ambitious expansion and refurbishment of Dhaka's water and sewerage systems.
-One of the components of DWASA's plan to augment the overall water supply and to reduce the amount of groundwater abstraction is the 500 million liters per day (mld) Gandharbpur Water Treatment Plant Project.
-DWASA published a comprehensive feasibility study (FS) in 2011.
+The Dhaka Environmentally Sustainable Water Supply Project includes construction of a 500 million liters per day (mld) Gandharbpur Water Treatment Plant.
+DWASA published a comprehensive feasibility study 1 (FS) in 2011.
 A project preparatory technical assistance (PPTA) to review the findings of the FS and endorse or identify gaps was initiated by ADB. - 2.
 The PPTA prepared an initial environmental examination (IEE) with an environmental management plan (EMP) as part of the feasibility study update.
 During the detailed design, the IEE/EMP shall be further updated as a stand-alone EMP for each of the procurement packages and appended to the contract document. - 3.
 The project intends to withdraw, in two phases, up to 2,000 mld from Meghna River for transmission to Dhaka city and for distribution after treatment.
 The project consists of the following components: (i) construction of an intake at the village of Bishnondi from the Meghna River, with pumping and other facilities to deliver uninterrupted supply of water to the transmission mains; (ii) construction of raw water transmission pipelines connecting the raw water intake with the Gandharbpur water treatment plant (WTP); (iii) construction of a 500-mld surface WTP at Gandharbpur; and (iv) construction of treated water mains from the Gandharbpur treatment plant to the injection point, connecting with the distribution system inside Dhaka. - 4.
 There are no significant or irreversible environmental impacts envisaged due to the project interventions.
 The impacts are largely construction related, and can be addressed through adoption of good engineering practices during project implementation.
 While the project components are rather simple, the scale and magnitude of facilities proposed trigger the need for an effective integration of environmental measures at all stages of the project. - 5.
 In accordance with ADB's Safeguard Policy Statement (SPS, 2009) the project is classified as category B, as no significant impacts are envisioned.
 In accordance with the Government of Bangladesh's (GoB) environmental impact assessment (EIA) requirements as outlined in the Environmental Conservation Act (ECA, 1997) (Amendment 2000) and the Environmental Conservation Rules (ECR, 1997), the project is classified as a red category, requiring EIA for necessary environmental clearance requirements. - 6.
 Consultations with the Department of Environment (DoE) on the nature of documentation required for the environmental clearances confirmed that conformance to ADB safeguard policies will be considered as compliance to government requirements.
-The IEE has been prepared as a uniform document satisfying both ADB and government requirements, and no any additional studies are envisaged.
+The IEE has been prepared as a uniform document satisfying both ADB and government requirements, and no any additional studies are envisaged. - 7.
+The design-build contractor for the project is expected to mobilize by mid-2015, and the implementation will be completed in 2018.